I believe email is the best way for someone to start a business online.

 Promoting Low-Ticket Offers

 Low-ticket offers are generally offers that cost between $1 and $97.
 In some niches this range might vary, but most consumers consider this range to be a low-ticket purchase.
 The method of promotion will most likely be a written sales page.
-Your Email will prepare your subscribers to read that sales page!
+The Email will prepare our subscribers to read that sales page!

-This is what you need to do, even for a low-ticket product.
+This is what needs to be done, even for a low-ticket product.
 Here is an example.

-Let’s assume the headline of the sales page you’re promoting is:
+Let’s assume the headline of the sales page being promoted is:

 “Scientific Breakthrough Creates Controversy By Releasing the 7 Diet Tricks That Can Help You Shed 10 Pounds in 10 Days…”

-If you are promoting that to your list, here is an example of what your subject line could say:
+If promoting that, here is an example of what the subject line could say:

 “REVEALED: Lose 10 Pounds in 10 Days.”

-You will then follow this headline with an Email that will tell your subscribers something enticing.
-Perhaps you will tell them about a recent scientific study.
-Or you can tell them the following:
+Then follow this headline with an Email that will tell the subscribers something enticing.
+Maybe tell them about a recent scientific study, or something like the following:

 “These same 7 tricks that were initially thought to lead to weight gain have now been found to be catalysts in losing weight!”

-This email intrigues and captivates your subscribers.
+This email intrigues and captivates our subscribers.
 This intrigue and captivation will hold when they click through and read the headline of the sales letter.

-You can even indirectly or directly mention in your email that the link you are sending them to has a letter.
-You can tell them something like this:
+It also works to indirectly or directly mention in the email that the link they’re clicking has a letter.
+That would look something like this:

 “In the following letter, you will receive 7 tips that will help you lose 10 pounds in 10 days.”